rchvalbo/Interactive-SwipeGesture-Segues-Swift/README.md

         return transition
     }
     ```
+* If you do not have these two functions implemented, [Take a look at this repo to get started with animated transitions](https://github.com/rchvalbo/Swift-Controller-Transitions)

 * That's it!
 Once you have included the functions in the extension, you should have a functional swipe interaction that executes your transitions based on the users gestures.